How can foreign brands leverage Key Opinion Leaders in China?

 Collaborating with KOLs isn’t cheap in China.
 A KOL Market value is calculated based on a few factors, including the brand’s image and how established it is in China.
 Moreover, you will have to find a Chinese KOL in your area of expertise and be willing to promote your products.
 If you want, you can try to negotiate with them the price of the collab, like offering them your products instead of paying for their services.

-How to launch a Chinese KOL Marketing Campaign in China?
+How to Launch a Chinese KOL Marketing Campaign?

-The most effective Brands at influencer marketing are the one that know how to use social media platforms as an ‘echo chamber’: meaning that you ‘attract’ users on different platforms with multiple KOLs promoting your product or service.
+The most effective brands in influencer marketing are the ones that know how to use social media platforms as an ‘echo chamber’: meaning that you ‘attract’ users on different platforms with multiple KOLs promoting your product or service.
 If Chinese user encounters the brand through multiple influencers from multiple sources the credibility and reputation of your brand will be greatly enhanced.

 Most brands don’t have natural brand advocacy, and it takes time to build credibility with a KOL audience.
 But as we said, there are very engaged communities that you can tap into with the right content and strategy.